AA (Alcoholics Anonymous)

-MHAC (Mental Health & Addiction Advocacy Council)
+MHAC (Mental Health & Addiction Advocacy Coalition)

 This is not a certification or an accreditation.
 The Mental Health & Addiction Advocacy Coalition (MHAC) fosters education and awareness of mental health and addiction issues while advocating for public policies and strategies that support effective, well-funded services, systems and supports for those in need, resulting in stronger Ohio communities.
 The members of MHAC exemplify the diversity of community organizations that have a common interest in behavioral health.

 The NAATP does not certify or accredit providers.
 Providers may become members of NAATP allowing them to receive benefits including networking, information sharing, visibility, training, industry news and more.
 The NAATP provides leadership, advocacy, training, and member support services to ensure the availability and highest quality of addiction treatment.
 Their Addiction Industry Directory (AID) is a comprehensive source of licensed addiction service providers and supporters, and can be found on their website.